 “Utica College gave me the opportunity to fulfill my dreams of becoming a nurse.”

-Since he already had a degree, and some experience working in a hospital, Evens decided to start pursuing a BSN, but finding the right nursing school was tougher than he thought.
+Since he already had a degree, and some experience working in a hospital, Evens decided to start pursuing a BS in Nursing, but finding the right nursing school was tougher than he thought.

 He applied to different schools, but they didn’t work out either because of the admissions hurdles or because the programs were too long in length.
 But then he found Utica College’s ABSN program.